safesoftware/fmeflow-cli/docs/fmeflow_info.md

   # Output FME Server information in json
   fmeflow info --json

-  # Output just the build string with no column headers
+  # Output just the build number string with no column headers
-  fmeflow info --output=custom-columns="BUILD:.build" --no-headers
+  fmeflow info --output=custom-columns="BUILD NUMBER:.buildNumber" --no-headers

 ```

 ### Options

 ```
-  -h, --help            help for info
+      --api-version string   The api version to use when contacting FME Server.
+Must be one of v3 or v4 -h, --help                 help for info
-      --no-headers      Don't print column headers
-  -o, --output string   Specify the output type.
+      --no-headers           Don't print column headers -o, --output string        Specify the output type.
 Should be one of table, json, or custom-columns (default "table")
 ```

 ### Options inherited from parent commands